invweb/DigitalShiftValue_Compose/README.md

-Another test project aimed at MVI.
+Another test project aimed at MVI and Kotlin Compose.